Are the Gifts of the Holy Spirit for today? (Jeff Unsworth)

 With the advent of the Telly evangelists, the new emergent church, the new age movement, the supposed Toronto Blessing, The Kundalini experience and many preaching what some believe, is a different gospel.
 An easy believism, with no emphasis on repentance.
 There are many questions to be answered.

+When we see people rolling around on the floor laughing and barking and making sounds like animals, supposedly drunk in the spirit, shaking with involuntary movement.
+How can we not wonder what is going on.?
 What is more, this movement is growing faster than ever.
 We are led to believe that there are mighty revivals occurring all over the world.
 It makes you wonder, is this is genuine, are these people really being genuinely born again or is there a delusion taking place.
 Are they just professors and not really possessors?

 Are they being lulled into a false belief system, based on their own emotional choice, rather than based on salvation in Christ through a conviction of sin and a quickening of the Holy Ghost.